How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 After your time exploring the tea plantations of Munnar, it’s time for the 4-hour journey to Thekkady.
 You’ll arrive with enough time to settle into your accommodation before the evening’s highlight.

-The most special places to stay in Thekkady
+Places to stay in Thekkady

 Explore the below map for the latest accommodation deals for your dates in Thekkady:

-Be wowed by an amazing martial arts spectacle
+Be wowed by a martial arts spectacle

 One of the most important historical places in Kerala is Thekkady’s Mudra Cultural Centre.
 It is the place to see Kalaripayattu, one of the world’s most ancient fighting systems.